Donald Trump won Pa. with more votes than any statewide Republican candidate in history. Here’s how he did it.

 Philadelphia was on pace to shift more than 2 percentage points to the right and deliver at least 50,000 fewer votes to Harris than it did to Biden, despite Harris’ strong field operation and rosy projections from the city’s top Democrats.

-With some ballots still left to count, Harris was carrying the city with about 78% of the vote compared to Trump’s 20%.
-As of Wednesday afternoon, she had a 407,000 vote advantage over Trump, the lowest margin for a Democratic presidential candidate since 2000.
+With some ballots still left to count, Harris was carrying the city with about 78% of the vote, compared with Trump’s 20%.
+As of Wednesday afternoon, she had a 407,000-vote advantage over Trump, the lowest margin for a Democratic presidential candidate since 2000.

-Josh Novotney, a Republican consultant and ward leader in Philadelphia, said that’s an “insurmountable situation for Democrats.”
+Josh Novotney, a Republican consultant and ward leader in Philadelphia, called that an “insurmountable situation for Democrats.”

 And Larry Ceisler, a public-affairs executive who has worked with Democrats, said Philadelphia was where Harris had to run up her score.